-Pearson Edexcel GCSE Onscreen assessment
+Pearson Edexcel GCSE Computer Science (2020)

 Our new Pearson Edexcel GCSE (9-1) Computer Science qualification has a written and a practical onscreen assessment element.
 This balance provides students with a rounded experience of computer science in comparison with a traditional paper-based exam that relies on students reading and writing pseudocode.